sijbrenvv/Completions_for_Broca-s_aphasia/README.md

 jobscripts/fine_tune.sh SBCSAE
 ```

-See `fine_tune_t5.py --help` for more information about its parameters, and please find the generated completions in the [experiment folder](https://github.com/sijbrenvv/Completions_for_Broca-s_aphasia/tree/main/exp/completion/SBCSAE) for convenience.
+See `python fine_tune_t5.py --help` for more information about its parameters, and please find the generated completions in the [experiment folder](https://github.com/sijbrenvv/Completions_for_Broca-s_aphasia/tree/main/exp/completion/SBCSAE) for convenience.

 To gain more insights into the ChrF and Cosine similarity scores for each model, run the following command: